arend-lang/site/src/tutorial/PartI/synndef.md

 }
 {%endarend%}

-In case there are clashes between names of definitions in different modules, these ndefinitions can be either hidden or renamed:
+In case there are clashes between names of definitions in different modules, these definitions can be either hidden or renamed:

 {%arend%}
 \module M5 \where {